martynhoyer/gatsby-starter-netlify-cms/src/pages/services.md

 We're the experts in supporting businesses from across the motorsport industry.

-Handling your development and administration, commercial strategy, project management and event organisation, we leave you free to focus on the things you really care about.
+Handling your [business development and administration](/services/business-development-and-administration), [commercial strategy](/services/commercial-strategy), [project management](/services/project-management) and [event organisation](/services/event-organisation), we leave you free to focus on the things you really care about.